 The first edition (version 1.0) of the Green Hydrogen Standard was published in May 2022.
-The current version (version 1.1) was published in January 2023.
-It includes the Green Ammonia Protocol, some minor modifications to the accreditation procedure, updated references to source material, and some minor corrections to the text and figures.
-There are no changes to the substantive requirements for green hydrogen project accreditation or green hydrogen certification.
+An updated version (1.1) was published in January 2023, including the Green Ammonia Protocol.
+The second version (2.0) was published in November 2023, including the Green Methanol and Synthetic Methane Protocol.